 By Rick Steves and Gene Openshaw

 To learn more about the Netherlands past and present, check out some of these books and films.
+(And see our similar lists for elsewhere in Europe.)

 - Amsterdam (Geert Mak, 1998).
 Academic but engaging and thorough look at centuries of the city's history.